lbrpdx/retrotrivia/README.md

 This game is primarily meant to be used with [Batocera](https://batocera.org/).
 It's been developed and tested with Batocera 29 and its [PyGame](https://www.pygame.org) installation.
 You can most probably adapt it to other retrogaming distribiutions using EmulationStation `gamelist.xml` classic format.

-On Batocera, get the files from this GitHub repository, and put them into `/userdata/roms/pygame/retrotrivia`.
+On Batocera, you can easily download a version from the Content Downloader (in the `Upgrades & Downloads` menu).
+Or, if you want the latest and greatest, you can get the files from this GitHub repository, and put them into `/userdata/roms/pygame/retrotrivia`.

 Controls:
  - D-Pad to select the answer (or analog stick)